hpcoloma/itat/README.md

  - AUDIT TRAIL AND HISTORY
     - Maintain a detailed audit trail of all stock-related activities, including additions, assignments, modifications, and deletions.
     - History tracking provides accountability and helps identify discrepancies or issues in the inventory management process.
+- REPORTING AND ANALYTICS: Generate reports and analytics dashboards to analyze asset utilization, identify trends, and make data-driven decisions.

 ## Testing
 Complete details of testing is found on this [link](testing.md)